uoy-ads/hsds-services-catalogue-docs/docs/Section-0_Searching_HSDS_Services_Catalogue.md

 ## Service Page

-Click 'View Service' from any search result to see the full details.
+Click **'View Service'** from any search result to see the full details.
 Each service page provides:

-* Organisation details, location, and direct contact person (displayed in the left sidebar for easy reference)
+* Service Details - Summary of key organisation details including the location and contact details person (displayed in the left sidebar for easy reference)
 * Service Overview - Comprehensive description of capabilities and services offered
 * Technical Specifications
     * Techniques - Complete list of analytical methods available